smartdevicelink/sdl_evolution/README.md

 ## Recent and Upcoming Releases
 You can see a detailed list of accepted and implemented proposals for upcoming versions on the [proposal status page][proposal-status].
 Each proposal is listed as only impacting one platform, as it's inherent that some platforms impact others, as described above in the `Platforms` Section.

-#### SHAID: 2.0.0
-**Release Date**: August 15, 2017

-**Contents**: This release enhances SHAID to allow application information (including name, description, default HMI level, RPCs required for integration, and ID) for SDLC-approved apps to be stored and accessible to "App Consumer" companies (OEMs and Suppliers).
-SHAID will also send notifications to these App Consumer companies when an SDLC-approved application registered on SHAID has been modified.

----

-#### SDL Protocol: 5.0.0
-**Release Date**: October 30, 2017

-**Contents**: Introducing control frame payloads and a revised version negotiation scheme.
-Release information can be found [here](https://github.com/smartdevicelink/protocol_spec/releases/tag/5.0.0).

----

-#### SDL RPC Spec: 4.5.0
-**Release Date**: October 30, 2017

-**Contents**: Release information can be found [here](https://github.com/smartdevicelink/rpc_spec/releases/tag/4.5.0).

----

-#### Core: 4.5.0
-**Release Date**: April 5, 2018

-**Contents**: This release includes stabilization fixes and the Connectivity via iAP-BT and Transport Switch feature described [here](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0053-Connectivity-via-iAP-BT-and-Transport-Switch.md).
-Contents of this release are described in detail in the [Core 4.5.0 Release Notes](https://github.com/smartdevicelink/sdl_core/releases/tag/4.5.0).

-#### Android SDK: 4.6.0
-**Release Date**: June 21, 2018

-**Contents**: This release focuses on bug fixes and making integration easier for application developers.
-Contents of this release are described in detail in the [Android 4.6.0 Release Notes](https://github.com/smartdevicelink/sdl_android/releases/tag/4.6.0).

----

-#### iOS SDK: 6.0.0
-**Release Date**: June 27, 2018

-**Contents**: This major release includes additional Screen Manager components, and also hides Transport, Protocol and Proxy layers by making them private.
-Contents of this release are described in detail in the the [iOS 6.0.0 Release Notes](https://github.com/smartdevicelink/sdl_ios/releases/tag/6.0.0).

----

 #### SHAID: 2.1.0
 **Release Date**: October 19, 2018